Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 LayerWhat you actually needWhat's optional

-InfrastructureColdRelay (or equivalent: dedicated IPs, dedicated mailboxes, auto-DNS, infra-level warmup)Standalone warmup tool, separate blacklist monitor, separate seed-list service
+InfrastructureColdRelay (or equivalent: dedicated IPs, dedicated mailboxes, auto-DNS, infra-level warmup, isolated tenants)Standalone warmup tool, separate blacklist monitor, separate seed-list service

 Sending toolOne of Instantly / Smartlead / EmailBison / Saleshandy / Lemlist for campaigns + unified inboxMultiple sending tools (pick one)